LeNPaul/hungry-minds/_posts/2021-02-25-work-smarter-with-speed-reading-a-teach-yourself-guide-by-tina-konstant.md

 3. Utilize your peripheral vision to read multiple words on a line or even multiple lines at the same time.

+4. Read the first sentence of a paragraph, skim the rest of the paragraph to get a general impression of what the paragraph is about, and read the last sentence of the paragraph if it is long.
+This is good for material you are familiar with.

 #### The Five-Step System

 This process will allow you to highlight what you need to read and eliminate what you need to ignore.
-It's a way to quickly process a book and get a high-level understanding of what the book is about befor einvesting more time reading certain sections of the book.
+It's a way to quickly process a book and get a high-level understanding of what the book is about before investing more time reading certain sections of the book.
+Essentially, you are building a framework for the book and filling in that framework as you read the important parts.

 ##### 1. Prepare